cookiejjj/Lab-Assignments/README.md

 # Lab-Assignments
-This contains different programs to practice programming
+This contains different programs to practice programming.